Ruff: Python Linter and Formatter

-ruff is a Python linter and code formatter written in Rust.
-Created by Astral (the makers of uv and ty), ruff aims to replace multiple Python code quality tools (like flake8, Black, isort, and pyupgrade) with a single high-performance solution.
+ruff is a fast Python linter and code formatter from Astral (the makers of uv and ty).
+It replaces multiple Python code quality tools (like flake8, Black, isort, and pyupgrade) with a single binary.

 Key Features